dhs17y1acharmainetanzhaoyun/dashboard/README.md

 The dashboard is a Golang application, so in order for all further insturctions to work please make sure it's under `$GOPATH` in your filesystem.

+### Dependencies

+ - Golang 1.9
+ - Node 8.x
+ - Yarn 1.x

-The dashboard uses an intermediate API that connects to the bblfsh server and serves the dashboard front assets.
+The dashboard consits of a web server, serving static assets and an intermediate API that connects to the bblfsh server.

-Every time you change any source of the front assets, it is needed to regenerate the `server/asset/asset.go` containing the static files of the site.
+Every time you change any assets in `./public` or `./src`, you needed to regenerate the `server/asset/asset.go` containing all static files of the frontend.

-It can be done running
+It can be done with:
 ```sh
 make assets
 ```